dewan-ahmed/Tekton101/2 - Why going Kubernetes-native for CICD.md

+This is a continuation of a series on Kubernetes-native CI/CD server.
+To read the first part of the series, visit [An overview of Tekton Pipelines](../1%20-%20An%20overview%20of%20Tekton%20Pipelines.md).

 ![](https://github.com/dewan-ahmed/Tekton101/blob/master/assets/too%20many%20tools.png)

 Looking at the above image, it is obvious that there is a number of CI/CD tools out there already and new projects are